networkservicemesh/examples/scripts/vagrant/README.md

 Kubernetes master is running at https://172.28.128.23:6443
 ```

-In this example, the skydive WebUI will be accessable at http://172.28.128.23:30039
+In this example, the Skydive WebUI will be accessible at http://172.28.128.23:30039

-# Running integration tests
+## Running integration tests

 You can run integration tests on your laptop (ie, outside of the Vagrant VM) by typing: